 Jump to:

-Cheese: I used chèvre, plain goat cheese, and plain cream cheese that were locally available to me, and I’ll suggest the same to you.
-Use both at room temperature.
+Cheese: I used chèvre, plain goat cheese, and plain cream cheese.
+I also like to use my homemade cream cheese sometimes.
+Please make sure both are at room temperature.

 Oil: I used extra virgin olive oil for that fruity flavor and to give the garlic-whipped goat cheese a nice sheen.